moveit/moveit_ci/README.md

 ``clang-tidy`` allows for static code analysis and validation of naming rules.
 Use ``TEST=clang-tidy-check`` to enable clang-tidy analysis, but only issuing warnings.
 Use ``TEST=clang-tidy-fix`` to reject code that doesn't comply to the rules.

+## `WARNINGS_OK`

+The script automatically checks for warnings issued during the build process and provides a summary in the end.
+If don't want to accept warnings, and make Travis fail your build in this case, please specify ``WARNINGS_OK=false``.

 ## Running Locally For Testing